Student Loan Consolidation

 What you end up with is a confusing mess of student debt with different rates that are difficult to keep up with.
 Enter student loan consolidation.
 Instead of paying for various student loans, you can take out a new loan.
 Then, you use this new loan to pay off the rest of your previous student loans.
 Put bluntly, you package all your existing student loans into one.

 There are two types of loans – federal and private.
 You can only consolidate the federal loans, but there is a way around private ones as well.
 We’ll get to it later.

 Loan consolidation can help you streamline the process of paying your debt back.
-But that’s not the only advantage of consolidation.
+But that’s not the only advantage of student loan consolidation.
 Some of the other pros include lower interest rates and an extended repayment period.
 But there are some requirements that you need to consider.

 What Are the Requirements to Consolidate a Loan?

 First of all, you can only consolidate a loan in your name.
 That means no combining it with your family member or a spouse’s student loan.